List of violent incidents at the Cecil Hotel explained

 65

-SuicideFell from buildingOtton jumped from the window of her ninth-floor room after an argument with her estranged husband Dewey.
-He had left the room prior to Otton's suicide.
-Otton landed on a pedestrian, Gianinni, killing them both instantly.
-As there were no witnesses, police initially thought Otton and Gianinni committed suicide together.
-However, it was soon determined that Gianinni had his hands in his pockets at the time of his death, and he was still wearing shoes.
-Had he jumped, his shoes would have likely fallen off during the fall or upon impact, and his hands would not have been in his pockets.
+SuicideFell from buildingOtton had an argument with her estranged husband, who had left the room prior to her suicide by defenestration.
+Otton landed on a pedestrian, Gianinni; both died instantly.
+Police initially thought Otton and Gianinni committed double-suicide.
+It was later determined that Gianinni had his hands in his pockets at the time of his death and was still wearing shoes, which would not have been possible had he jumped.

 December 20, 1975"Alison Lowell”Approx. 23DeathFell from buildingA still-unidentified woman jumped from her twelfth-floor window onto the Cecil's second-floor roof.
 She had registered at the hotel on December 16 under the name "Alison Lowell", and was staying in room 327.[7]
 [8]

 June 13, 2015N/A28DeathSuspected to have fallen from the building The body of a 28-year-old man was found outside the hotel.
-Some conjectured he may have committed suicide by jumping from the hotel, although a spokesperson for the county coroner informed the Los Angeles Times that the cause of death had not been determined.[13]
-The man remains unidentified.
+A spokesman for the Los Angeles Country Coroner said that the death was believed to be suicide by defenestration.[16]

 See also